awillats/clinc/planning/writing_tasks.md

 - [ ] 🔧 Rewrite X=XW+E as vector version (and resolve contemporaneous setting in methods>simulation section)

 - [ ] (in background) Talk about what 'reachability' means (total direct+indirect impact)
-- [ ] [Matt:] (in background) Rewrite first paragraph to not use notation (place this box before any theory/notation sections)
-- [ ] [Matt:] Set expectation here that we're talking about linear Gaussian circuits

 # Technical
 - [ ] ? push for a last results section